mozilla/moztrap/docs/userguide/model/products.rst

 .. _product-versions:

-Products have a list of *versions*; every :ref:`test run <test-runs>` and :ref:`test case <test-cases>` applies to a particular version of the product.
+Products have a list of *versions*; every :ref:`test run <test-runs>` and :ref:`test case version<test-cases>` applies to a particular version of the product.

 When a new **Product Version** is created, all test cases for that Product will get a new version to match the new **Product Version**.